ctedja/tableau_samples/README.md

 <br>
 <br>

-Below is a screenshot of a separate, subnational (Admin2 level) activity mapping product which was integrated into a broader suite of operational dahsboards.
-Blurred screenshot intentional.
+Below is a screenshot of a separate, subnational (Admin2 level) activity mapping product which was integrated into a broader suite of operational dashboards.
+Blur intentional.

 ![image3](https://github.com/ctedja/tableau_samples/blob/main/Activity_Map_Still.png)